specialized806/microsoft-365-docs/microsoft-365/admin/adoption/ai-assistance.md

 - For each user licensed for Microsoft 365 Copilot, Microsoft calculates the number of days out of the prior 28 days on which the user actively used Microsoft 365 Copilot.
   - Note: The score accounts for Copilot usage in the following Microsoft 365 applications: Outlook, Teams, Copilot Chat, Word, PowerPoint, Excel, OneNote, and Loop.
 Only intentional user actions in these apps are considered; the set of actions is consistent with those used for the Microsoft 365 Copilot usage report.
-- An individual-level score is produced for each user by diving the count of active days by 12.
+- An individual-level score is produced for each user by dividing the count of active days by 12.
 For example, eight days of usage results in (8/12) × 100 = 66.67
 - The tenant-level score is produced by taking the average score across all licensed users in the organization.
 If the score is 50 out of 100, this means that, on average, licensed users in your organization used Microsoft 365 Copilot on six days out of the past 28 days.

 ## Peer benchmark for AI assistance score

 The AI assistance score peer benchmark allows you to compare your organization's score with organizations like yours.
 Consistent with other scores in Adoption Score, the benchmark is calculated by taking the average AI assistance score across organizations similar to yours (based on your region, industry, and number of users licensed for Microsoft 365).

 To learn more, see [Interpreting your organization's Adoption Score](adoption-score.md#interpreting-your-organizations-adoption-score).

 ## Time trend